 When your router is initially set up, it detects the least crowded channel and uses it, making it the routers default channel.
 But, as the area around your home becomes more crowded, the channel can begin to fill up, which can slow you down.

-Tools such as NirSoft can analyze the WiFi spectrum and feed back details about your home network, including channel utilization, which can help you decide whether or not to change to a less populated one.
+Tools such as NirSoft can analyze the Wi-Fi spectrum and give you details about your home network, including channel utilization, which can help you decide whether or not to change to a less populated one.

 4. Update your router’s firmware